Terry Glenn: Dallas Cowboys

 On February 28, 2003, Glenn was traded to the Dallas Cowboys in exchange for a 2004 sixth round draft choice (#188-Andy Lee) reuniting with his former head coach Bill Parcells.
 He started alongside Joey Galloway, leading the team with 52 receptions for 754 yards (14.5-yard avg.) and 5 touchdowns.
 He contributed to the team making the playoffs for the first time since 1999.

 In 2004, Glenn only played in 6 games, after suffering a sprained right foot in the sixth game against the Green Bay Packers and being placed on the injured reserve list on October 30.
 He had 24 receptions for 400 yards (16.7-yard avg.) and 2 touchdowns.
 Quincy Morgan started in his place for most of the season opposite to Keyshawn Johnson.

 In 2005, Glenn reunited with quarterback Drew Bledsoe.
 He finished with 63 receptions for 1,136 yards (his best since 1999), an 18.3-yards average (first in the NFC) and 7 touchdowns.
 Against the Kansas City Chiefs, he caught a touchdown pass on a flea-flicker and rushed for a touchdown on an end-around, both trick plays.
 Against the Kansas City Chiefs, he had 6 receptions for 157 yards and one touchdown.

 On March 27, 2006, Glenn signed a five-year, $20 million contract extension with the Cowboys.
 It was Tony Romo's first season as a starter at quarterback, with Glenn playing opposite wide receiver Terrell Owens.
 He recorded another 1,000 yard season (1,047), 70 receptions and 6 touchdowns.
 Against the New Orleans Saints, he made 8 receptions for 150 yards.

 In 2007, he missed the first fifteen games and was unable to even practice due to a pre-season arthroscopic knee surgery.
 He returned to practice on December 12, but did not play in Week 15 against the Philadelphia Eagles and did not fly to Carolina for the Week 16 game.
-He made his season debut in Week 17 against the Washington Redskins.
-He didn't record any stat during the year.
+He made his season debut in Week 17 against the Washington Redskins, but he didn't record an offensive touch on the year.

 On July 25, 2008, Glenn was released by the Cowboys due to health concerns over his right knee, and because he did not sign an injury clause as part of his contract.